catvaku/progPresentation/readme.md

 - [ ] Generating Prime Numbers : Default Method
 - [ ] Generating Prime Numbers : Sieve of Eratosthenes
 - [ ] Generating Sexey Primes : TCS Digital Question
-- [ ] The program will recieve 3 English words inputs from STDIN
+- [ ] The program will recieve 3 English words inputs from STDIN <br/>
-		-> These three words will be read one at a time, in three separate line -> The first word should be changed like all vowels should be replaced by % -> The second word should be changed like all consonants should be replaced by # -> The third word should be changed like all char should be converted to upper case -> Then concatenate the three words and print them.
+		-> These three words will be read one at a time, in three separate line <br />
+		-> The first word should be changed like all vowels should be replaced by % <br />
+		-> The second word should be changed like all consonants should be replaced by # <br />
+		-> The third word should be changed like all char should be converted to upper case <br />
+		-> Then concatenate the three words and print them. <br />
 - [ ] To check whether a year is leap or not
 - [ ] Find the 15th term of the series?
 	  0,0,7,6,14,12,21,18, 28